LexieHolder/e-commerce-orm/README.md

 # E-commerce Back End
-This project is a work in progress to create the back end of an e-commerce website
+This project is a work in progress to create the back end of an e-commerce website using JavaScript